junaid1460/v8-perf/language-features.md

 - latest JS allows overriding behavior of `instanceOf` via the `@@hasInstance` _well known symbol_
-- naívely this requires a check if `@@hasInstance` is defined for the given object every time `instanceof` is invoked for it (in 99% of the cases it won't be defined)
+- naively this requires a check if `@@hasInstance` is defined for the given object every time `instanceof` is invoked for it (in 99% of the cases it won't be defined)
 - initially that check was skipped as long as no overrides were added EVER (global protector cell)